AmpersandJS/amp/post.md

 It works great for one or two, but it masks another problem: Turns out it's kind of a pain.
 Having a seperate github repo, an npm package and a bunch of independently managed tests is one thing, but then also, what about names?
 You have to remember that you created a module called `extend-object` or was it `object-extend` and of course you have to remember it exists to begin with, go find it, then remember how to use it.
 Less-than-ideal.
 When I used to do a bunch of jQuery it was pretty simple, go to jQuery.com and look up what the  `closest()` method does.
 All in one, nice, cohesive site of releated stuff.

 Truth is: *the vast majority of the underscore methods are all generally related*.
 They solve a certain class of problem.
-They're essentially the "low-level" problems you often need, but don't want ot re-invent, but still don't want to be forced to use as an all-or-nothing.
+They're essentially the "low-level" problems you often need, but don't want to re-invent, but still don't want to be forced to use as an all-or-nothing.

 The idea: